GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 While the reference point selection gives unlimited flexibility to pick any point inside or outside the map region, the anchor point selection is limited to the nine justification points discussed for the **j** reference point code above.
-Add **+j**\ *anchor* to indicate which justification point of the map feature should co-registered with the chosen reference point.
-If an anchor point is not specified then it defaults to the same justification point set for the reference point (if **j**\ *code* was used to set it), or to the mirror opposite of the reference point (if **J**\ *code* was used); with all other specifications of the reference point, the anchor point takes on the default value of MC (for map rose and map scale) or BL (all other map features).
+Add **+j**\ *anchor* to indicate which justification point of the map feature should be co-registered with the chosen reference point.
+If an anchor point is not specified then it defaults to the justification point set for the reference point (if **j**\ *code* was used to set it), or to the mirror opposite of the reference point (if **J**\ *code* was used); with all other specifications of the reference point, the anchor point takes on the default value of MC (for map rose and map scale) or BL (all other map features).
 Adding **+j**\ *anchor* overrules those defaults.